 Policy Number: MP-736

-Digital health therapies for patients with substance use disorder is considered investigational.
+Digital health therapies for individuals with substance use disorder are considered investigational.

 DESCRIPTION OF PROCEDURE OF SERVICE: